crate/crate/docs/general/ddl/data-types.rst

 ``ip``
 ======

 The ``ip`` type allows to store IPv4 and IPv6 addresses by inserting their string representation.
-Internally ips are stored as ``bigint`` allowing expected sorting, filtering and aggregation.
+Internally IP addresses are stored as ``bigint`` allowing expected sorting, filtering and aggregation.

 Example::